derlin/SwigSpot_Schwyzertuutsch-Spotting/language-detection/README.md

 ## Setup

 Within anaconda, you need at least a python 3 environment.
 I personnally used the default environment for all notebooks except the one using Keras.
-For this one, a new virtual environment within anaconda was created, called `keras-tf`.
+For this one, a new virtual environment within anaconda was created, called `keras-tf` (see [this gist](https://gist.github.com/jeffgreenca/28e0fe58644b8af48f97a3e18fe08302) for more information on how to install Keras+Tensorflow in Anaconda).

 To get started, simply launch anaconda _from this folder_ (and not inside the `notebooks` folder).
 This is important for the imports to work.